-The following appliances have been approved for residential use within your bedroom:
+The following appliances have been approved for residential use outside of pre-identified kitchen areas:

-- Personal refrigerator no larger than 4.1 cubic feet - Microwave oven using less than 700 watts - UL approved coffee makers - Any appliances with concealed heating elements (ex. hot pots) - Multiple strip outlets (fused, with at least 14-gauge wire, grounded cord) are allowed when needed to power electronic devices.
+- Personal refrigerator no larger than 4.1 cubic feet - Microwave oven using less than 700 watts - UL® approved coffee makers - Any appliances with concealed heating elements (ex. hot pots) - Multiple strip outlets (fused, with at least 14 gauge wire, grounded cord) are allowed when needed to power electronic devices

-Additional UL approved cooking appliances may be permitted for use and storage in preidentified kitchen areas with prior approval from the Residence Life and Housing office.
+Additional UL® approved cooking appliances may be permitted for use and storage in preidentified kitchen areas with prior approval from the Office of Campus Life.